michaelschaefer/michael-schaefer.org/en/_posts/2014-05-17-the-lost-vikings.markdown

 ## Installation

 For republication, Blizzard has equipped the game with a Dosbox and reconfigured it such that can be run directly even on modern computers.
 Once downloaded and extracted, under Windows you can start it immediately by executing the file `The Lost Vikings.exe` in the main folder.
 If you use Linux there are two possibilities: If `wine` is installed you can start the same file via the command `wine The\ Lost\ Vikings.exe`.
-If instead you save Dosbox installed already on your system, just enter `dosbox` in the main folder.
+If instead you have Dosbox installed already on your system, just enter `dosbox` in the main folder.
 This will start the game automatically (note that both ways are meant to be done in a terminal).

 ## (Finally) played through!